Statement Design Concepts

 Balance is one of the main principles of interior design.
 It ensures that the visual weight in an environment looks balanced.
 Furniture, lighting, or decor, everything should be stable & not crowded on one side.

-Designers tend to apply the 3-5-7 rule of interior design when decorating — arranging items in odd numbers for better visual stimulation and a more natural movement.
+Designers often apply the 3-5-7 rule of interior design when decorating, arranging items in odd numbers to create a more stimulating visual effect and encourage natural movement.
 Such as, three candles on a coffee table or five wall frames above a couch tend to be more balanced than two.

 There are 3 types of balance: